MicrosoftDocs/bot-docs/articles/v4sdk/skill-use-skilldialog.md

 ## Resources

-Bot-to-bot authentication requires that each participating bot has a valid appID and password.
+For deployed bots, bot-to-bot authentication requires that each participating bot has a valid app ID and password.

-Register both the skill and the skill consumer with Azure.
-You can use a Bot Channels Registration.
-For more information, see how to [register a bot with Azure Bot Service](../bot-service-quickstart-registration.md).
+However, you can test skills and skill consumers locally without an app ID and password.

 ## Application configuration

-1. Add the root bot's app ID and password.
+1. Optionally, add the root bot's app ID and password to the config file.
 1. Add the skill host endpoint (the service or callback URL) to which the skills should reply to the skill consumer.
 1. Add an entry for each skill the skill consumer will use.
 Each entry includes:
    - An ID the skill consumer will use to identify each skill.
-   - The skill's app ID.
+   - Optionally, the skill's app ID.
    - The skill's messaging endpoint.

+> [!NOTE]
+> If either the skill or skill consumer uses an app ID and password, both must.

 ### [C#](#tab/cs)

 **DialogRootBot\appsettings.json**

-- Add the root bot's app ID and password.
-- Add the app ID for the echo skill bot to the `BotFrameworkSkills` array.
+Optionally, add the root bot's app ID and password and add the app ID for the echo skill bot to the `BotFrameworkSkills` array.

 [!code-json[configuration file](~/../botbuilder-samples/samples/csharp_dotnetcore/81.skills-skilldialog/DialogRootBot/appsettings.json?highlight=2-3,9)]